EV startup Rivian could be worth nearly as much as Honda in U.S. IPO - Up News Info

 Article content

+Rivian, which disclosed nearly $1 billion in losses for the first half of this year, had about 48,390 pre-orders for its pickup trucks and R1S SUVs in the United States and Canada as of September.

-Amazon, which disclosed an about 20% stake in Rivian at the end of October, has ordered 100,000 of its electric delivery vans as part of the e-commerce giant’s effort to cut carbon footprint.
+Amazon, which disclosed a 20% stake in Rivian at the end of October, has ordered 100,000 of its electric delivery vans as part of the e-commerce giant’s effort to cut carbon footprint.

 Ford holds a more than 5% share in the EV startup, according to a filing with the U.S. Securities and Exchange Commission.